roofimon/context-engineering-rails-crypto/TUTORIAL.md

 # Building a Cryptocurrency Asset Tracker with Rails 8 and Tailwind CSS

 This tutorial documents the complete implementation of a cryptocurrency asset tracking application built with Rails 8, Tailwind CSS, and Turbo Frames.
-The application features real-time price tracking, buy order management, transaction history, and a modern, responsive UI.
+The application features real-time price tracking, buy order management, transaction history, PIN-based authentication, and a modern, responsive UI.

 ## Table of Contents